stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 A validator may abstain from voting by submitting a non-positive integer for the `ExchangeRate` field in [`MsgExchangeRateVote`](#vote-for-exchange-rate-of-luna-msgexchangeratevote).
 Doing so will absolve them of any penalties for missing `VotePeriod`s, but also disqualify them from receiving Oracle seigniorage rewards for faithful reporting.

-> A validator that decides to participate in the oracle process **must submit a vote for the LUNA exchange rate against every denomination specified in [`Whitelist`](#whitelist) during every `VotePeriod`**.
+> A validator that decides to participate in the oracle process **must submit a vote for the Luna exchange rate against every denomination specified in [`Whitelist`](#whitelist) during every `VotePeriod`**.
 For every `VotePeriod` during which they fail to do so, it is considered a "miss."
 >
 > Participating validators must maintain a valid vote rate of at least [`MinValidPerWindow`](#minvalidperwindow), lest they get their stake slashed (currently set to [0.01%](#slashfraction)) and temporarily jailed.
 {warning}